Eugen Nesper (agent): Final years

 Relatively little is known of Eugen Nesper's final years.
 When the war ended he was still in Switzerland.
 He had been arrested in Basel on 3 April 1945 and detained, suspected of "unauthorized espionage activity".
 Further investigation had to be abandoned, however, and on 22 June 1945 the Swiss authorities returned him to Germany.
 On 5 February 1947 he was again arrested in Basel and found to have crossed the border from Germany illegally.
 On this occasion he had a consignment of ball-bearings with him, which he had been intending to smuggle into Switzerland.
 On 10 February 1947 he was banned in perpetuity from returning to Switzerland: deportation was completed on 17 February 2021.

 On 14 July 1948 the Stuttgart Denazification Court ("Spruchkammer") identified Nesper as a "major culprit" on account of his "involvement with National Socialism", and sentenced him to a ten-year term of internment.
 Two years later, on 19 July 1950 the Assizes Court at Konstanz added three more years of imprisonment on convicting him of the murder of Karl Weber, the border official whom he had shot - and evidently killed - during his escape from Germany in 1945.

 Reflections

 Nesper clearly deserves a major share of the responsibility for the executions during 1944 and 1945 of eleven individuals identified in his records as members/associates of the "Schlotterbeck group".
 Nevertheless, the way in which the case was viewed and treated in the immediate post-war period invites a number of questions which were apparently overlooked at the time.
 In the deliberations the Denazification Court dealing with Nesper's case, those murders were central to the case.
-Yet in the cases of the former Gestapo officials who ordered and implemented thpse killings were treated as peripheral, and excluded from serious consideration in evaluating either culpability or atonment measures imposed.
+Yet in the cases of the former Gestapo officials who ordered and implemented those killings were treated as peripheral, and excluded from serious consideration in evaluating either culpability or atonement measures imposed.
 There was never any requirement for a judicial evaluation of the RHSA decision (and insistence) that ten of the eleven Schlotterbeck group verdicts and sentences should be determined and implemented outside any judicial process.